Fussball Probetraining wie vorbereiten Symbolbild Fussball

 • Personal reasons: Changes in your personal environment that make a change of club necessary.

-How to organize a trial training
+How to organize a trial training session

 Research and selection of the right club